 This method should be implemented by simply raising NotImplementedError.

 The class should have the method: load() that returns a list of records.
 Load should:

+//

 Use “with” to open the CSV files

-read each row from the file into a dictionary
+read each row from the file into a dictionary: keys are the column names and values are the matching values (see https://docs.python.org/3/library/csv.html#csv.DictReader )

 call the row_to_record method and send the row as a parameter